damencs/socket-hangman/README.md

 # socket-hangman
-Game of Hangman through a Socket Connection with a fully built GUI.
+Game of Hangman through a Socket Connection.
 Version: 1.1